James Outman Preview, Player Props: Dodgers vs. Padres

-On Monday, James Outman (.436 on-base percentage in past 10 games, 73 points above season-long percentage) and the Los Angeles Dodgers face the San Diego Padres, whose starting pitcher will be Pedro Avila.
+On Tuesday, James Outman (coming off going 0-for-3) and the Los Angeles Dodgers play the San Diego Padres, whose starting pitcher will be Michael Wacha.
 First pitch is at 10:10 PM ET.

 James Outman Game Info & Props vs. the Padres